TheOdinProject/curriculum/javascript/project_callbacks.md

 Refactor myMap to pass your modified array forward - into another callback!

-*Hint: Make sure you pass in the whole modified array to your outgoing callback, and not just each individual item.*
+*Hint: Make sure you pass in the whole modified array to your outgoing callback, and not just each individual item.
+Feel free to `console.log` the output.*

 ## Your Task
 Coming soon!